 - 1. Variables permanently assigned to a location - 2.
 Local variables allocated by the compiler - 3.
-Global variables allocated by the compiler
+Global variables allocated by the compiler (up to 80 bytes) - 4.
+Global variables greater than 80 bytes (Enhanced 14 bit core only)

 The compiler prints information on RAM allocation.
 This map is useful to check out which RAM locations are still free.
 The map for the 16C57 chip may look like this: